Using White Noise for Babies

 How Loud Should White Noise Be for a Baby?

-It’s important to keep the volume of white noise at a low level that’s safe for babies.
+It’s important to keep the volume of white noise for babies at a safe, low level.
 So, what are safe decibel levels for infants when using white noise?
 According to experts, 45 decibels is the maximum recommended noise level for babies.
 Be sure to keep noise sources like sound machines, music, TV, and household appliances at this level or lower, and at a safe distance from your baby.

 Noise above 70 decibels may damage hearing over a prolonged period, and all babies, especially newborns, are very sensitive to noise levels.
 If an environment is too loud for an adult, it may seem even louder to a baby or child.